alphagov-mirror/re-team-manual/source/documentation/automate-on-call-interruptible.md

 Cyber security may escalate to reliability engineering out of hours for a number of reasons.
 Possible candidates:

-* proxy node CloudHSM communications look suspicious
+* proxy node or connector metadata CloudHSM communications look suspicious
 * certain AWS account access out-of-hours (such as admin)
 * some GSP cluster access patterns out-of-hours